simonpoole/OpeningHoursParser/README.md

 This is a very simplistic parser for string values according to the [OSM opening hours specification][opening-hours-specification].

-It parses 144'319 (89%) of 161'268 unique test strings in non-strict mode.
-The remaining 16'949 are likely valid errors, spot checking shows that they have obvious issues.
+It parses 144'478 (90%) of 161'268 unique test strings in non-strict mode.
+The remaining 16'792 are likely valid errors, spot checking shows that they have obvious issues.
 In strict mode further 12'546 fail.

 Deviations from the grammar as of [this version of the opening hours specification][opening-hours-grammar-specification] in all modes:

  * case insensitive
  * minutes in times optional
  * leading 0s in times optional
+ * single 0 for minutes
  * unicode EN DASH character is allowed for hyphen

 In non-strict mode the following further differences are allowed: